-Any active APS member is eligible for nomination and election to Fellowship.
+Any APS member in good standing as of January 1 of the preceding year is eligible for nomination and election to Fellowship.
 The criterion for election is exceptional contributions to the physics enterprise; e.g., outstanding physics research, important applications of physics, leadership in or service to physics, or significant contributions to physics education.
 Fellowship is a distinct honor signifying recognition by one's professional peers.

 Each nomination is evaluated by the Fellowship committee of the appropriate APS division, topical group or forum, or by the APS General Fellowship committee.
 After review by the full APS Fellowship Committee, the successful candidates are elected by APS Council.

 The membership of APS is diverse and global, and the Fellows of the APS should reflect that diversity.
 Fellowship nominations of women, members of underrepresented minority groups, and scientists from outside the United States are especially encouraged.

 - Browse Current and Past APS Fellows (1921-Present)